Acura RL: 2009 mid-model change (KB2)

 Inside, the front seats were revised for greater comfort and to allow a slight increase in rear leg room.
 The passenger front seat received the same full 10-way power control as the driver's seat.
 Both front seats featured active head restraint systems, and the existing seat-heating feature was supplemented by six levels of cooling ventilation.
 Controls for heating and air conditioning were simplified, and additional individual vent controls were added for the driver and passenger.
 The shift gear no longer had a gated sequence, but moved straight fore and aft like the ones in the Acura TSX and Acura TL.
 Simulated woodgrain trim was added to the steering wheel and the top of the shifter, to emphasize the RL's upscale aspirations compared to its less costly TL and TSX siblings.

-Additional insulation, improved acoustic isolation windshield design, and a new implementation of the Active Noise Cancellation system (ANC) combined to make the 2009 RL's interior quieter in a variety of conditions.
-Whereas the former ANC was set to cancel out only low frequency boominess from the engine and exhaust, the MMC system, called Active Sound Control, was expanded in its range to cancel some higher frequency road and tire noise as well.
-Unlike its predecessor ANC, Active Sound Control was now linked to throttle position and engine RPM to provide a quieter cockpit during normal cruising, yet allowed more of the new 3.7 L engine's "muscular sound" to be heard at higher engine speeds and higher velocities.
+Additional insulation, improved acoustic isolation, windshield design, and a new implementation of the Active Noise Cancellation system (ANC) combined to make the 2009 RL's interior quieter in a variety of conditions.
+Whereas the former ANC was set to cancel out only low frequency noises from the engine and exhaust, the MMC system, called Active Sound Control, was expanded in its range to cancel some higher frequency road and tire noise.
+Unlike its predecessor ANC, Active Sound Control became linked to throttle position and engine RPM to provide a quieter cockpit during normal cruising, yet allowed more of the new 3.7 L engine's "muscular sound" to be heard at higher engine speeds and higher velocities.

 An additional microphone as well as some switchable directionality was added to the HFL (Hands Free Link) and Voice Activated Navigation and Convenience controls.
 When the system was in "accept commands" mode, the new microphone system provided more accurate system "understanding" of the driver's voice.
 Extraneous sounds, such as other voices in the cabin and wind noise, were better distinguished and filtered out by the dual microphone system.
 Directionality was removed when an HFL voice call was established, so that all passengers could still participate in a phone call as in the pre-MMC model.
-The new dual microphone system used real estate in the overhead console that was previously used in the 2005 and 2006 models for OnStar control electronics.
 The number of voice recognition commands was increased to over 700, up from 560 previously.